GP-Stanley/tech264-docker-kubernetes/docker.md.md

 # Microservices
 * Microservices are an architectural style where applications are broken down into small, independent services that each handle a specific function.

+> These services are isolated features of your system, separated from your dependencies, allowing you to create different containers to run each feature.

 ## What Are Microservices?
 * Microservices are an architectural style where applications are broken down into small, independent services that each handle a specific function.
 * Microservices are small, self-contained services that communicate with each other through APIs.